-5.1.3.3.
-Final submission of Dissertation/ Thesis in the Permanent Bound Form semester examination and three (03) copies of the final dissertation/thesis in the permanent bound form with correction/revisions if any should be submitted to the Examination unit, FAC.
+5.1.3.3 Final Submission of Dissertation / Thesis in the Permanent Bound Form

+The corrections/amendments and/or further work as recommended shall be completed within one (01) month from the last date of the fourth year second semester examination and three (03) copies of the final dissertation/ thesis in the permanent bound form with correction/revisions if any should be submitted to the Examination unit, FAC.
+The guideline for the dissertation/ thesis is given in the Annexure.